marcogomiero/zero-to-vault-lab/README.md

 This script automates the creation of a single-instance Vault environment with the following configurations:

+-   **Flexible Backend Choice:** Choose between `file` (default) or `consul` as Vault's storage backend, with an interactive prompt at startup if `--backend` argument is not explicitly provided.
+This allows you to explore different Vault persistence options. 🗄️

+-   **Integrated Consul Environment (for 'consul' backend):** If you choose the `consul` backend, the script automatically downloads and sets up a single-node Consul server, bootstraps ACLs, and configures Vault to use it as its durable storage. 🌿

 -   **Automated Vault Installation:** Automatically downloads and sets up the **latest stable Vault binary** (excluding Enterprise and Release Candidate versions).
 If a recent version is already present, it reuses it to save you time. ⏱️

--   **Robust Process Management:** The setup script tracks the Vault server's Process ID (PID) for a more reliable and targeted shutdown. ✅
+-   **Robust Process Management:** The setup script tracks the Vault server's Process ID (PID) and the Consul server's PID (if used) for a more reliable and targeted shutdown. ✅

 -   **Pre-configured Environment:**